 We've complied some of our best advice about how to go about creating a resume that will get noticed—and not ignored.
 Read on, and get ready to make the resume that perfectly sums up all you have to offer.
-You can also download free templates from our Resume Library to get started on your resume creation.
+You can also download free templates from our Resume Library to get started on your best resume.

 Before you even get to the content of your resume and what it says, it's important to focus on how to present it.
 All it takes is a poorly organized resume for a hiring manager to click "close" or toss it on the "no" pile.
+You have, quite literally, seconds to make a good impression on a first reader.
 Technicalities matter, they really do, so you want to present yourself as savvy and careful with the choices you make.

-Even the file name of your resume (which, by the way, is the first thing someone sees) is something to give careful thought to:
+Even the file name of your resume (which, by the way, is the first thing someone sees) is something you shouldn't take lightly:

 After you've named your document, think about how the person you're sending it to might like to read it.
 Here are the pros and cons of several different file types: